 Construct a Carnival Buzzer Game with a Raspberry Pi

 AbstractHave you ever played a game that tested the steadiness of your hands?
 Operation® is a popular board game that requires you to perform "surgery" without bumping a tool against the edges of the game.
 There are also popular amusement park or carnival games where you try to move a metal loop along a wavy metal wire without letting the two touch.
-You can build your own version of these games using the Raspberry Pi Projects Kit.
+You can build your own version of these games using a Raspberry Pi.
 Check out the video to see what this simple, but fun, project looks like:

 A Raspberry Pi (Figure 1) is a tiny computer that you can use to write programs and build and control your own electronic circuits, like the buzzer game in this project.
 The circuit uses sensors to gather information from the world around it.
 You can use information from those sensors to tell your computer program what to do.
 Many electronic devices we use every day, like phones and video game controllers, use sensors in the same way.